clcriswell/DR-RD/docs/build_spec.md

 All files are written under `audits/<project_slug>/build/`.

-## Enabling

-Set environment variable `DRRD_ENABLE_BUILD_SPEC=true` or check **Generate Build Spec & Work Plan** in the *Build Spec* expander of the UI before running domain experts.
-After execution, download links for these files appear in the app.
+The build spec and work plan are generated automatically.
+After a run completes, download links for these files appear in the app.